 Notes

-- Cupcakes are best served the same day as baking or within 24 hours.
+- Serve same day: Cupcakes are best served the same day as baking or within 24 hours.

-- Cream cheese frosting will need refrigeration after sitting out for about 2 hours.
+- Refrigeration: Cream cheese frosting requires refrigeration after sitting out for about 2 hours.
 Store leftover cupcakes in a tightly sealed container in the refrigerator.
 Before serving, bring to room temperature for about 30 minutes.

 Hi there!
 I need to make keylime cupcakes and I was wondering if it would be ok to replace the lemom with line in this recipe?